top of page

 Undergraduate Student.
 Earth and Envrironmental Science & Environmental and Sustainability Studies

-Bri joined the lab in Summer 2025 and her main project seeks to understand the phylogenetic effect on variation in stem photosynthetic traits in drought-tolerant plants.
+Bri joined the lab in Summer 2025 and worked with us until Fall 2025.
+Her main project seeks to understand the phylogenetic effect on variation in stem photosynthetic traits in drought-tolerant plants.

 Contact